 To select the battery charging profile, press and hold the B Button.
-This will cause the current battery type to flasH.
+This will cause the current battery type to flash.

-Then, press the B Button to toggle through the profile options: Sealed/Gel, AGM/LiFePO4 or Flooded.
+Then, press the B Button to toggle through the profile options: Sealed/ Gel, AGM/LiFePO4, or Flooded.
 To confirm the battery profile, press and hold the A Button for 3 seconds.

-Non-volatile memory: Any settings made on the GP-PWM-10 will be saved even when the power has been disconnected from the controller.
+Non-volatile memory: Any settings made on the GP-PWM-10-FM will be saved even when the power has been disconnected from the controller.

-Refer to the Battery Charge Profile Chart, on the next page, for details on each profile.
+Refer to the Battery Charge Profile Chart below for details on each profile.